abiolarasheed/test-assignment/README.md

     gunicorn --bind 0.0.0.0:8000 wsgi
 ```

-Looking up a query for the first time will hit duckduckgo and you will see `cached = false`
+Looking up a query for the first time will hit DuckDuckGo and you will see `cached = false`

 ```bash
     curl http://127.0.0.1:8000/search/duckduckgo/google/